laurb9/PanoController-Firmware/README.md

 - D2(int) - Joystick SW
 - D3(int) - IR Remote In (AX-1838HS)
 - D4
-- D5 - StepperV DIR
+- D5 - DIR (both)
 - D6 - StepperV STEP
 - D7 - MPU-6050 INT
-- D8 - StepperH DIR
+- D8
 - D9 - StepperH STEP
-- D10- M0
+- D10
-- D11- M1
+- D11
 - D12
 - D13(led) - ~SLEEP (to both steppers) - LED indicates motors are on

+### Feather M0 pin allocation worksheet

+- A0
+- A1 - Battery Voltage via divider: Vin---[47K]---A0---[10K]---GND
+- A2 - Joystick Vx
+- A3 - Joystick Vy
+- A4 - Joystick SW
+- A5
+- SCK[BLE]
+- MOSI[BLE]
+- MISO[BLE]
+- RX/0 - camera focus (active LOW)
+- TX/1 - camera shutter (active LOW)

+- 4[BLE] CS  (internally connected)
+- 7[BLE] IRQ (internally connected)
+- 8[BLE] RST (internally connected)

+- SDA/20 - Display and MPU-6050 board
+- SCL/21 - Display and MPU-6050 board
+- 5 - DIR (both)
+- 6 - StepperV STEP
+- 9[A7] - StepperH STEP
+- 10
+- 11
+- 12 - MPU-6050 INT
+- 13[LED] - ~SLEEP (both) - LED indicates motors are on

 ### Other

 - All ~EN tied to GND
 - All VMOT tied to Vin
+- All M1 tied to Vcc      (1:32 mode)
+- All M0 left unconnected (1:32 mode)
 - 3.3V step-down adapter from Vin to Vcc

 ## Notes

 - *Atmega328-based boards are not supported*, see issue #57
 - IR remote not supported on Adafruit Feather M0, see issue #59
-- Settings memory not supported on Feather M0 (no EEPROM)
+- Settings memory on Feather M0 only works with Bluefruit (M0 has no EEPROM itself)
 - Future rewiring plan
-  - M0, M1 can be hardwired (M1=Vcc, M0 unconnected for 1:32 mode)
-  - DIR should be shared (it is only sampled on STEP)
-  - Tie all ~EN together to ground
-  - Tie all ~SLEEP together to D13 (LED indicates motors are on)
   - if we ever want to use ESP-12, need to reduce pins.
 ESP-12 only has 11:
     (0,2,4,5,12,13,14,15,16,RXD,TXD,ADC)
   - Adafruit Feather M0 BLE uses 4, 7, 8 as Bluefruit RESET, IRQ and CS.